-Figure two illustrates the (IN derived) trading scenario used to test and evaluate oTB-Agent based trading.
 Trading is divided into equal time slots, called a trading cycle.
-At the beginning of each trading cycle each SSP (customer) Agent receives a demand for resource (bandwidth in the scenario) and makes bids to SCP (supplier) Agents to cover that demand.
+At the beginning of each trading cycle every SSP (customer) Agent receives a demand for resource

+(bandwidth in the scenario) and makes bids to SCP (supplier) Agents to cover that demand.
 SSP Agents must select SCPs they trust to offer them the resource they require.
 If the SCP does not offer to cover an SSP's bid for bandwidth resource, then the SSP has reason to regard that SCP as untrustworthy.
 While demand may vary between trading cycles, the total amount of resource available is taken as fixed.
 Each SCP Agent must attempt to distribute its supply of resource to SSP Agents that it trusts to pass that resource on to its end-users.
 Any resource not taken up by SSP Agents is deemed lost, to the detriment of the SCP Agent.
 SSP Agents that fail to use resource offered to them are considered untrustworthy.